TMJ Treatment in Round Rock, TX

 Why do the TMJs become painful?

-Your TMJ (jaw joints) controls the up and down and side to side movement of your jaw, and are one of the most continually used joints in the body.
+Your TMJ (jaw joints) controls the up and down and side to side movement of your jaw, and are one of the most continually used joints in the facial region.
 They function both as a hinge joint and a gliding joint and allow proper function by working together with the ligaments, cartilage, muscles, and your jaw bone.

-Who is at risk for TMJ disorders?
+Who is at risk for TMJ?

 Pinpointing the cause of TMD can be a challenge because there are several conditions with which it's associated.
 In general, you are at a higher risk if you have any of the following conditions: